Datatonic + Vodafone: AI-Powered 5G

 “Working closely with the experts from Datatonic, we have been able to achieve our targets very fast and as desired.”

 The goal for the traffic forecasting solution is to use AI to enable optimal provisioning of resources on the network at a large scale and thus minimise operation costs and energy consumption for a complex network.
-For this specific use case, the prediction of the model will be used to suggest when network resources (e.g. for required bandwidth) should be upscaled or downscaled, in order to find the right balance between providing to customers an excellent access to their services without lags or delay in access, and avoiding wasting operational resources by providing much more network capacity than needed.
+For this specific use case, the prediction of the model will be used to suggest when network resources (e.g. for required bandwidth) should be upscaled or downscaled, in order to find the right balance between providing to customers excellent access to their services without lags or delay in access, and avoiding wasting operational resources by providing much more network capacity than needed.

 While this solution initially aims at becoming an assistant for human decision making, the next step is to leverage this solution to deliver the insights to a second layer that will automate making the decisions on how much to up/downscale or otherwise adjust resources according to the forecasting prediction.
 Those solutions will enable a transition into closed loop zero-touch network operation, where humans monitor the solutions with minimal required interventions.

-Datatonic and Vodafone developed a 100% GCP Cloud-native set of ML models for cellular internet traffic forecasting.
+Datatonic and Vodafone developed a 100% Google Cloud-native set of ML models for cellular internet traffic forecasting.
 This AI-enabled traffic forecasting capability is the beginning of the journey to closed-loop autonomous operation.
 One step at a time, this path will lead to automated, highly optimised network operations, where humans can rely on AI to assist them in running incredibly complex systems, and it helps Vodafone “connect for a better future”.
 The Humans will then have more time available to create new services, new business models, new ecosystems, … to make the most of the new technology and to offer new and unique customer experiences, beyond our current imagination.